 1 egg yolk, beaten

 1. In a stand mixer, dissolve the yeast and sugars in the 2 cups warm water.
 Let it stand for 5 minutes.

 2. Mix the 1/4 melted butter into the water mixture.
 Add the 2 tsp. of salt and 1 cup of flour and mix on low speed until combined.

 3. Add another cup of flour and mix on medium speed until the flour disappears.
 Add the final 1 1/4 cup of flour and mix.
-If the dough is still really sticky, add an addtional 1/4 cup of flour.
-Knead the dough until it starts to pull away from the sides of the bowl and is really smooth, about 3 to 4 minutes.
+If the dough is still really sticky, add an additional 1/4 cup of flour.
+Knead the dough until it starts to pull away from the sides of the bowl and is really smooth about 3 to 4 minutes.

 6. Place the pretzels one at a time into the boiling water for 30 seconds.
 Remove the pretzels with a slotted spatula and place on a parchment sheet lined baking sheet sprayed with baking spray.
 Spacing them 2 inches apart.
 Brush the pretzels with the egg yolk mixture and sprinkle some sea salt on top.
 Bake in the oven for 10 to 12 minutes or until the pretzels are a golden brown.
 Enjoy!

-Here are a few other recipe you might enjoy.
+Here are a few other recipes you might enjoy.